-Even when there are no official peak times for the station you’re travelling from, remember that an increase in demand from more people needing to use the train at peak periods can lead to not only struggling to find a seat but also to most of the cheap tickets being snapped up so the best time to look to travel is perhaps later in the morning, early afternoons or late evenings after around 7 pm.
+Even when there are no official peak times for the station you’re travelling from, remember that an increase in demand can lead to a seat shortage.
+Also, this has a knock-on effect on the number of cheap train tickets in the UK.

 4.)
 Consider splitting the journey

 There are ingenious ways you can save on train tickets in the UK, especially by splitting your tickets between the route.

 There are a few apps out there to help you plan the cheapest way, like TicketySplit which is great.